 To establish guidelines for the charging and approval of direct cost expenditures on federal awards.

-The Principal Investigator is responsible for the management and administration of his/her award within the constraints imposed by the sponsor and in accordance with University policies.
+The Principal Investigator is responsible for the management and administration of their award within the constraints imposed by the sponsor and in accordance with University policies.
 The Principal Investigator must authorize all expenditures of project funds.

 In some cases, the terms and conditions of the award may require that the sponsor give specific approval for certain direct costs either as part of the specific grant or contract, or subsequent to the initiation of the project.

 For grants, many federal agencies have delegated most of these required direct cost prior approvals to the University under the “expanded authorities” or “waiver of authorities” set forth in 2 C.F.R.
 Chapter I and Chapter II.
-The University has further delegated this authority to the Principal Investigator, subject to his/her providing and /or maintaining documentation of the appropriateness of the expense in conjunction with the project, and having applied the factors of allowability, allocability, and reasonableness regarding the cost prior to processing the expenditure.
+The University has further delegated this authority to the Principal Investigator, subject to them providing and /or maintaining documentation of the appropriateness of the expense in conjunction with the project, and having applied the factors of allowability, allocability, and reasonableness regarding the cost prior to processing the expenditure.

 For federal contracts, prior approvals are often required for certain direct cost expenditures, and it is the Principal Investigator’s responsibility to ensure that such approvals are obtained, in writing, through Research Services from the agency before funds are expended.